 For example, EdSource explains that while students cannot be asked to pay for clay for a project in art class, they can be charged if they want to take their finished piece home.
 Students may be charged to attend a dance or sporting event, but they cannot be charged to be a member of the team.
 Schools can even ask students to solicit donations for specific needs, but they cannot be penalized in any way if they refuse to comply with the request.

-As a result of the many “grey areas” of the new law, schools across the state have considered cancelling field trips and teachers are afraid to ask students to bring in supplies from home.
-The Oakland Tribune reports that many teachers are unsure how and what to say to students regarding assistance for low-income students and other sensitive money-related subjects.
+As a result of the many “grey areas” of the new law, schools across the state have considered canceling field trips and teachers are afraid to ask students to bring in supplies from home.
+The Oakland Tribune reports that many teachers are unsure of how and what to say to students regarding assistance for low-income students and other sensitive money-related subjects.
 Schools are now making efforts to solicit donations for class trips and other incidentals, but what if the donations fall short?
 Can students be asked to pitch in if they can?

 Financial Need No Longer Identified

-In the past, PTAs often administered scholarship funds for families in need, to help them pay for field trips, athletic participation and school supplies.
+In the past, PTAs often administered scholarship funds for families in need, to help them pay for field trips, athletic participation, and school supplies.
 However, the new law makes it illegal for schools to let low-income families know they can ask for help.
 While the original purpose was to prohibit the act of singling out low-income students, in some cases, it could do more harm than good.

 For example, Will C. Wood High offers music students the chance to go on music trips every year, which can cost thousands of dollars in some cases, according to The Reporter.
 The teacher in the music program, David Barthelmess, told the publication that a student is never denied the opportunity to join the group on a trip due to financial constraints.
-Instead, the school offers scholarships, which are funded by multiple fund raising events throughout the year.
+Instead, the school offers scholarships, which are funded by multiple fundraising events throughout the year.
 Barthelmess’s past students have traveled to Hawaii, Washington D.C and Canada for performances.

 Some schools in the state are still requiring students to bring their own supplies to class, despite the new law.
 Chris Funk, superintendent of East Side Union District, told the Chicago Tribune, “We expect kids to bring their supplies to school and to be ready to learn.”